-Tickborne illnesses: Ticks in Vermont are known to transmit 6 different diseases: Lyme, Anaplasmosis, Erlichiosis, Babesiosis, Powassan Virus and Borrelia miyamotoi.
+Tickborne illnesses: Vermont has one of the highest incidences of tickborne illnesses in the U.S. and has recorded 6 different diseases that are present and transmitted by ticks in the state: Lyme, Anaplasmosis, Erlichiosis, Babesiosis, Powassan Virus and Borrelia miyamotoi disease.